PedroI920224/questions-api/README.md

     ]
   }

-  to Graded one quiz:
+* To Grade a quiz:

-* post "/graded_quizzes", params: @params
-  to create a Graded_Quiz where the params are:
+ post "/graded_quizzes", params: @params to create a Graded_Quiz where the params are:

   @params = { graded_quiz: {